 \subsubsection{Claripy}

 Claripy is the module responsible for provide abstractions that represent values stored in SimState.
 Claripy internally represents these values as expressions that can be translated to the data domains of various supported Claripy back-ends.
-Claripy supports back-ends for concrete domains, symbolic domain and value-set abstraction domain for value-set analysis.
+Claripy supports back-ends for concrete domains, symbolic domains and value-set abstraction domains for value-set analysis.